zehra5495/Potato_Disease_Prediction_System/README.md

 3. **Training:** The model is trained on the processed dataset with 50 epochs.
 4. **Deployment:** TensorFlow Serving and FastAPI are integrated for efficient model deployment.
 5. **User Interface:** A user-friendly interface is developed using ReactJS for the website and React Native for the mobile application.

+## Performance Metrics

+### Validation Accuracy

+- **First 20 epochs:** 96.24%
+- **First 40 epochs:** 98.96%
+- **First 50 epochs:** 99.42%

+### Training Time

+- **Average time per epoch:** 2 seconds

+## Conclusion

+This research work successfully demonstrates the applicability of Convolutional Neural Networks in effectively classifying potato leaf conditions.
+The integration of FastAPI and TensorFlow Serving enhances the system's efficiency and scalability, ensuring farmers have timely access to disease predictions.
+The user-friendly interfaces developed using ReactJS and React Native contribute to the practical implementation and usability of the system.

+Explore the code, contribute to its enhancement, and join in the advancement of potato disease prediction using deep learning techniques.